 Two proposed alternatives, Alternative 3 (Perryville Road / Rainbow Valley Road) and Alternative 5 (Cotton Lane), have been recommended for additional detailed study.
 After a preliminary Gila River crossing alternative is identified based on agency and public input for this study, further detailed engineering and environmental studies will occur.

-The project team is currently working on the feasibility report, and although it was initially indicated that this report could be completed in late summer 2012, it is now anticipated to be finalized at the end of 2013.
-The final report will be posted to this project website.
+The project team continues to work on the feasibility report.
+Although it was initially indicated that this report could be completed in late summer 2012, currently there is no time frame for when the feasibility report will be finalized.
+However, once complete, the final report will be posted to this project website.
 If you would like to be notified via email when the report is complete, please subscribe to the Loop 303 South email notification.